The business case

 Where a monetary value is not possible, because the process can be too subjective, Talking Talent will highlight numbers and % point increases.
 We will also express where the value derived is greater than the value spent, as expressed by the coachee and line management, while also reporting back on organizational noise.

 The ability to evidence the impact of an organizations’ investment in coaching goes a long way.
 It will also prove extremely valuable when presenting the business case for additional programs.

 What sets us apart

-- We have helped our clients win over 15 national recognized employer and business awards
+- We have helped our clients win over 15 nationally recognized employer and business awards.

 The only way to make a difference on tough gender and commercial targets is to build more inclusive environments where everyone is engaged and encouraged to thrive.
 Talking Talent enables leaders, individuals and organizations achieve this through the delivery of deeply experienced and informed coaching programs and consultancy that create brilliance in diversity and ignite profound company-wide behavioral change.